Magic-Abracadabra/MSCT/README.md

 # MSCT: Maximal Substrings’ Coverage with Thesaurus
-This is a matric of Text Similarity.
+This is a metric of Text Similarity.